-Due to the on-going Covid-19 pandemic, the workshop originally planned for Autumn 2020 has been postponed until it is feasible to safely run a physical event again.
-It is hoped that the workshop will take place in the Shared Facilities Building, Backweston Lab Campus, Young's Cross, Celbridge, Co.
+Due to the Covid-19 pandemic, the workshop originally planned for Autumn 2020 has been postponed until it is feasible to safely run a physical event again.
+It is hoped that the workshop will take place in Q1/Q2 2023 in the Shared Facilities Building, Backweston Lab Campus, Young's Cross, Celbridge, Co.
 Kildare, W23 VW2C.

 Details of the workshop, or any alternative virtual events, will be made available as soon as possible.